FullStackTypeScriptCourse/course_material/week2_js/PROMISES.md

 call the function calculate with the appropriate parameters to test your code.

+### Class Exercises 2

-3) Great!!
+Great!!
 Now that we are warmed up, let's try to make a litte weather app that will get the user's location and then get the weather for that location